crckman/MicroAgentsDemo/README.md

 ## Analysis

-While a monolithic agent pattern benefits from overall lower latency, it appears to struggle with insuffient semantic narrowing while coordinating too many details.
+While a monolithic agent pattern benefits from overall lower latency, it appears to struggle with insuffient semantic narrowing while coordinating too many details for higher complexity tasks.

 The *MicroAgent* pattern exhibits increased latency primarily due to the increased number of network requests related to creating and managing delegated conversations (with *MicroAgents).